-Welcome to our round-up of the fresh sartorial looks that will be gracing Serie B in the forthcoming season.
-With most clubs having now unveiled their new home shirts, join us as we explore the good, the bad and the ugly of Italy’s second tier…
+Welcome to our round-up of the contemporary sartorial looks that will be gracing Serie B in the current season.
+Join us as we explore the good, the bad and the ugly of Italy’s second tier…

 Ascoli – encumbered by the age old challenge of freshening up a vertically striped shirt, Il Picchios have boldly reached out with a striking Nike template featuring a diagonal discontinuity and pinstripe.
 The busy front of the shirt is off-set by a plain black reverse.
 The launch was low key, held at the club’s pre-season retreat.

 Verdict: 4/10 – stripes to the power of two.

 Brescia – returning to Serie B after a single season in top flight, Le Rondinelle have largely kept faith with their traditional chevron design, adding a simple blue border.
 The white cuffs (also a feature of Kappa’s new Fiorentina shirt) provide continuity across the chest, whilst the size and placement of an iconic sponsor is sympathetic to the overall design.
 Launched with a low-budget in-house video.

 CHIEVO – I Gialloblu rarely deviate too far from their core design and colour palette on the home shirt, and this year is no exception.
 The trusty flying donkey has its usual place on the lower part of the shirt, bringing character to an otherwise plain design.
 The shirt warrants some recognition at least for the colour co-ordination of sponsors’ logo.
 As with previous seasons, its the away shirt where Chievo have really let their hair down with a bold claret and blue design, dripping in civic iconography.

 Verdict: 5/10 – could easily be mistaken for any Chievo home shirt of the past decade!